The Zeigarnik Effect and Your Business

 What the Zeigarnik effect teaches is that one weapon for beating procrastination is starting somewhere…anywhere.

-When you are writing your sales letter and wish to you the Zeigarnik Effect to its maximum effectiveness, early on you will want to open up the loop for this with your readers.
+When you are writing your sales letter and wish to use the Zeigarnik Effect to its maximum effectiveness, early on you will want to open up the loop for this with your readers.
 I like to say something like “later on I’ll tell you exactly how you can…” and then keep on writing, hitting all of the points I always include in my sales copy.
 Then towards the end I will close the loop by writing…”remember earlier when I promised to tell you exactly how you can…well now I am going to explain that in great detail.”
 You MUST close the loop with your Zeigarnik Effect or you will have lost all credibility with your reader.
 That part they will remember.

 As an online entrepreneur, you can use this brilliant Zeigarnik Effect not only in your sales copy, but also in your email messages, during your teleseminars and webinars, and when speaking and presenting at live events.
 The idea is to promise something that your audience truly wants, and then make them wait a short while before delivering on your promise.